carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 > container as.
 This is helpful if you'd like to write files to a mounted folder
 > and not write them as `root` but rather your own user identity and group.
 > A common example of the `-u` flag is `--user $(id -u):$(id -g)` which will
-> graph the current user's ID and group and run the container as that user.
+> fetch the current user's ID and group and run the container as that user.
 >
 >
 {: .callout}